-When you create and format your own HELP files, you may also wish to highlight certain words for emphasis.
-The HELP Facility lets you highlight selected portions of a file when those portions are viewed in display mode.
-To highlight a portion of a line, enclose that part of the line with the pairs of characters $e \mid$ and e %.
-The $e \mid$ control character turns the highlighting on (white on a color terminal); the e % control character turns the highlighting off.
-Everything on the line appears highlighted until the e % control characters are encountered.
+When you create and format your own HELP files, you might want to highlight certain words for emphasis.
+The HELP facility lets you highlight selected portions of a file when those portions are viewed in display mode.
+To highlight a portion of a line, enclose that part of the line with the pairs of characters ¢| and ¢%.
+The ¢| control character turns the highlighting on (white on a color terminal); the ¢% control character turns the highlighting on the line appears highlighted until the ¢% control characters are encountered.
 Care must be taken when inserting the highlight control characters within a HELP file because the control characters appear as a single blank when displayed on the screen (or typed on a line-oriented terminal).
 This can affect the formatting of a file.
 For example, if the screen width is 80 characters wide and a line is 90 characters long and contains 15 control character pairs, the line will take up two display lines (because the line length is greater than the display width).
-However, when formatted, the text will only appear on one display line, because 15 characters have been removed.
+However, when formatted, the text will appears on one display line, because 15 characters are hidden.

-Note: With TASK menus or RELATED sections, the selection entries are automatically displayed by HELP as highlighted lines.
-If you desire to highlight only a portion of these lines, the control characters $\ell$ % should be used to turn highlighting off at the desired place in the file.
+Note: With TASK menus or RELATED sections that conform to the default formatting pattern, the selection entries are automatically displayed by HELP as highlighted lines.
+If you want to highlight only a portion of these lines, use the control characters ¢% to turn highlighting off.
 You can use these characters as previously explained to turn highlighting on or off elsewhere in the line.
-The previous example of a RELATED section shows how $\ell$ % turns highlighting off after selection entries.
+The previous example of a RELATED section shows how ¢% turns highlighting off after selection entries.